📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 • Preparation: Setting out ingredients, checking equipment

-• Waiting time: Ripening, resting, drying - you can't leave
+• Waiting time: Ripening, resting, drying - you can't leave the kitchen

-• Cleanup: Cleaning equipment, putting it away
+• Cleanup: Cleaning equipment, putting everything away

 • Quality control: Tasting, evaluating

-💡 Example making cheese:
+?
+Example making cheese:

 Fresh goat cheese from 3 liters of milk